 - purchase the medical equipment from a Medicare-enrolled supplier

-A hospital or nursing home (skilled nursing facilities – SNF’s) cannot qualify as their “home” for Original Medicare Part B, if your parent is claiming equipment for use at “home”.
-However they will be covered under Medicare Part A.
+A hospital or nursing home (skilled nursing facilities – SNF’s) cannot qualify as a “home” for Original Medicare Part B, if you are claiming equipment for use at “home”.
+However, you will be covered under Medicare Part A.

-A long-term care facility, such as an assisted living facility can qualify as a “home” for your parent under Original Medicare part B.
+A long-term care facility, such as an assisted living facility, can qualify as a “home” for you under Original Medicare part B.

 Medicare’s definition of a home ?